High Resolution Seismic Waveform Generation using Denoising Diffusion: Results

 \subsubsection{Fréchet Distance of Fourier amplitude spectra}

-We use the Fréchet Distance (FD) to measure the distance between the Fourier amplitude spectra of the observed and synthetic waveforms.
-Ideally, realistic GWM synthetic waveforms should have a Fourier spectrum that is statistically indistinguishable from that of the real data.
-Larger FD values would indicate differences between the GWM synthetics and real signals.
+We use the Fréchet Distance (FD) to measure the distance between the Fourier amplitude spectra of the real and GWM synthetics.
+Ideally, realistic GWM waveforms should have a Fourier amplitude spectrum that is statistically indistinguishable from that of the real data.
+Larger FD values would indicate differences between the GWM synthetics and real data.
 The FD is equivalent to the Wasserstein-2 distance, and measures the minimum effort required, in the L2 sense, to transform one distribution into another.
-As in section \ref{sec:model_bias}, we compute a GWM synthetic waveform for each real waveform in the data set, using the conditioning parameter corresponding to the real data.
+As in section \ref{sec:model_bias}, we compute one GWM synthetic waveform for each real waveform in the data set, using the conditioning parameter corresponding to the real data.
 The amplitude spectrum of each waveform is represented by $2033$ amplitude values ($1/2$ signal length + 1).
 We treat each vector element as an independent Gaussian, and compute the element-wise mean $\vmu$ and standard deviation $\vsigma$ of the log-amplitudes for each vector element, across all waveforms.
-The Fréchet Distance $d$ between observed and synthetic waveforms is then given by:
+The Fréchet Distance $d$ between observed real and GWM synthetic waveforms is then given by:

-Computing the FD for the entire data set, we find that it ranges from 64 to 78 for the three spatial components of the seismograms (Table \ref{tab:combined_results}).
+Computing the FD for the entire data set, we find that it ranges from 25 to 40 for the three spatial components of the seismograms (Table \ref{tab:combined_results}).
 To provide a baseline for these FD values, we also compute the FD between the training and test sets (Section \ref{sec:data_description}), i.e. between sub-sets of the real data.
-These resulting FDs are 3 to 4 times smaller.
 This provides a baseline for ideal model performance, and suggests that, despite the good performance shown in sections \ref{sec:time_domain_signal} - \ref{sec:probability}, there are significant differences between real and synthetic spectra and that there is, therefore, room for model improvement.
 Furthermore, we also use this FD metric to show that the model performance decreases substantially if we leave out the auto-encoder, or if we choose a signal representation other than spectrograms (see ablation studies in \ref{app:ablations}).

 Furthermore, we can use the FD to compare the waveform generation for different magnitude and distance bins (Figure \ref{fig:FD}a and supplementary Figure \ref{fig:supp_asd}).
 The FDs are systematically higher for larger magnitude and shorter distance recordings, indicating a poorer fit between real and GWM synthetic data.
 This may be due to the relative scarcity of training data, and/or due to the inherently higher complexity of these records, making them more challenging for a model to mimic.